Strange Shack, where HV experiments are born

 Tesla coil and HV experiments

-I first heard about Tesla in school (hahaha just kidding).
-First time I read his name was on the traffic light “Nikola Tesla” so I think.
+I first time I heard about Tesla was when I read his name off the traffic light “Nikola Tesla”.
 Not long after that it was changed.
 Then I learned about him as much as possible.

 In my high school I wanted to build my first Tesla coil but the teacher was against it, so I built it when I finished the high school.